 First, … the bad; Religiosity maxes out at about an IQ of 94.
 It begins rising at an IQ of 73, reaches a plateau at 87, which contains a slight peak at 94 and continues fairly flat until about an IQ of 107, after which it begins to decrease.
 By the time you reach those with an IQ of 145 (about one person in nine hundred), the amount of agnostics and atheists has significantly risen.

-Also, anthropologists and religious scholars have identified at least 13,210 religions (many of which had 10,000 or more followers) since the invention of writing (roughly 3300 B.C.).
+There is much debate among anthropologists and religious scholars as to how many organized religions have existed since the dawn of writing (about 3300 B.C.).
+The best numbers I could nail down through research seem to put the figure in the 13,200 range (many of which had 10,000 or more followers).
 During all of that time, there have been religions that worshiped trees, religions that worshiped death, and religions that worshiped ritual cannibalism.
 The one thing that unites this vast body of separate religious beliefs though is the fact that most of the adherents of any particular religion have always been pretty sure that their religion is the one true way to heaven or nirvana, etc …. while everyone else is either dead wrong or at least misguided.
 I believe these truths speak more to co-opted belief connectomes in the cerebral cortex than they do to any external supernatural deities.

 And now the good; Over the preceding two decades or so, a wide number of “new atheists” have arisen asserting their views that major religions are mostly negative.
 While they offer many good viewpoints (and many I agree with), they are also missing the neuro-protective role of religion.
 Religion serves to protect believers from their own inadequacies, their own mortality, and provides a framework to deal with loss (entropy).
 That is the real reason why some large percentage of people will never become atheists unless wide-scale genetic engineering or the Singularity arrives.